What are Biological Agents

 Biological agents have the ability to replicate rapidly, require minimal resources to survive and can infect at very small doses.

 In the workplace, exposure to biological agents can be intentional, whereby the employee works directly with them, for example, in a laboratory or research facility or unintentional, whereby the employee is exposed to the biological agent due to the work they do, for example, a healthcare worker who is exposed to a blood borne virus, a laundry worker who receives a needlestick injury or a farmer who is exposed to an animal disease that can also affect humans (a zoonose).

 [back to top]

-- The Safety, Health and Welfare at Work (Biological Agents) Regulations 1994 as amended in 1998 (S.I.
-No.146 of 1994 and S.I.
-248 of 1998) sets down the minimum requirements for the protection of workers from the health risks associated with biological agents in the workplace.
+The Safety, Health and Welfare at Work (Biological Agents) Regulations 2013 ( S.I.
+No. 572 of 2013) sets down the minimum requirements for the protection of workers from the health risks associated with biological agents in the workplace.
 The regulations must be applied to any activity where workers are actually or potentially exposed to biological agents as a result of their work.
 These regulations also apply to cell cultures and to Genetically Modified Micro-organisms (GMM's/GMO's).
 Note that GMO's are also regulated by legislation enforced by the Environmental Protection Agency

 - The Safety, Health and Welfare at Work (General Application) Regulations, 2007, (S.I.
 No. 299 of 2007).
 Some biological agents have the potential to affect certain sensitive risk groups and there is a specific legal obligation under Part 6 of the Safety, Health and Welfare at Work (General Application) Regulations, 2007, (S.I.
 No. 299 of 2007) for employers to assess the exposure of children and young persons and pregnant, post natal and breast feeding employees to biological agents